top of page

 Ireland is celebrated as the mystic Isle of the Saints.
 If not the cradle of Western Christianity, it certainly can claim to be its nursery.
 It is out of the Irish monastery—as asserted by the author, Thomas Cahill—that Western civilization was “saved”.
 Our pilgrimage is an opportunity to experience this enlivening land, this divine landscape.

 While enjoying the experience of journeying through this land—with its music and pubs, its museums and people—the true aspiration of our journey is pilgrimage.
 It is a time for reflection upon our own lives as we reflect upon the lives of those who devoted themselves to experiencing the God that St. Patrick famously presented to a transformed audience.
 It is a time of contemplation upon Jesus in the midst of a vibrant life.
-In the eloquent words of John O’Donahue, “This should be a contemplative time.
-A time of pilgrimage.
-Because a pilgrim travels differently.
-Always in a pilgrimage there is a change of mind and a change of heart.
-The outer landscape becomes a metaphor for the unknown inner landscape.”
 To join any of these pilgrimages is to journey deeper into your own soul and your life with God, balanced with a hearty mixture of Irish frivolity.

 A Typical Pilgrimage Day